 There is one constant for every marathon runner–hitting the dreaded wall.
 The issue is never “if” but “when.”
 The “wall” is that moment when you are completely depleted of your resources but you are not yet finished.
 It usually occurs somewhere between mile 18 and 24.
 Hitting the wall is physical in nature, but it is even more mental at its core.
 The first time I “hit the wall” I described it as simply feeling like I had been at the shopping mall all day with my wife and I just needed to sit down.
 Anywhere would do.
 Your mind is telling you that you were an idiot to think you could run a marathon.
 Some races even provide what is known as a “Sag Wagon” to entice you to end this misery early.
 It’s suppose to be a medical van to help the injured along the route, but anyone can call it quits and jump in.
 Obviously the temptation when hitting the wall is to simply quit.

 The key to hitting the wall is perseverance.

 In leading, there are similar experiences.
-Hitting the wall in leading will usually come about when you have been at the role or the project for awhile.
+Hitting the wall in leading will usually come about when you have been in the role or working on the project for a while.
 A certain amount of leading fatigue has already set in.
 And then an unexpected barrier arises.
 It could revolve around a difficult person on the team.
 It could include a new, seemingly insurmountable financial constraint.
 Or the business culture suddenly changes in an unanticipated way, forcing some difficult decisions.
 At that moment it is easy to settle for less or quit altogether-to stop short of your intended goal.
-The key is still perseverance.

-I shared this verse yesterday, but it is appropriate again for this post.
+I shared this verse in my last post on leadership being like a marathon, but it is appropriate again for this post.
 The Apostle Paul always had his eye on even a greater purpose when it came to his life and his leading.
 It is revealed in Philippians 3:14, I press on toward the goal for the prize of the upward call of God in Christ Jesus.